jamesewelch/CEHv10StudyGuide/9 - Security in Cloud Computing.md

 - Unknown risk profiles - subscribers simply don't know what security provisions are made int he background
 - Others include malicious insiders, inadequate design and DDoS
 - **Wrapping Attack** - SOAP message intercepted and data in envelope is changed and sent/replayed
-- **Session riding** - CSRF under a diferent name; deals with cloud services instead of traditional data centers
+- **Session riding** - CSRF under a different name; deals with cloud services instead of traditional data centers
 - **Side Channel Attack** - using  an existing VM on the same physical host to attack another
   - This is more broadly defined as using something other than the direct interface to attack a system